MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_Intro.md

     You can use this option if the feed file is smaller than 4MB.

       1. From the navigation menu on the left, select **Tools** > **Merchant Center**.
       1. Select the store name and then the **Feeds** tab.
-Select the checkbox beside the feed file’s associated feed.
+Select the checkbox beside the feed fileâ€™s associated feed.
       1. Select **Update feed**.
       1. Under **Input method**, select **Manually upload**.
       1. Browse for feed file and select **Update feed**.